 I have strong links to Hurst Green School, my two children are currently at the school.
 They also both attended Little Acorns Nursery.
 I currently work in finance.
 I was the treasurer for Little Acorns for a couple of years before it merged with Hurst Green School.
 I am passionate about supporting our local schools and would like to use the knowledge I have gained within my field of employment to support both schools to reach their full potential.

-Jacqueline Harding – Co-opted Governor
+Elaine Lambert – Co-opted Governor

 Judith Koral – Co-opted Staff Governor (Northiam)